Puppetry of the Penis: Overseas productions

 In 2000, the creators performed the show at the Edinburgh International Fringe Festival, which was positively received by audiences.
 The show was then booked by a West End producer for a five-week run at London's Whitehall Theatre, but numerous extensions led to the completion of a six-month tour in London's West End.
 This was followed by performances in New Zealand, Canada, the United States, Spain, Germany, Belgium, Italy, Portugal, Norway, The Netherlands, Argentina, Switzerland and Iceland.

 In 2001, Morley and Friend licensed the show to local production company Mollison Productions, which produced seven supporting companies and a troupe of actors to assist with international performance demands and tours.
 On 5 October 2001 Puppetry of the Penis made its New York debut at the John Houseman Theatre on New York's 42nd Street.
 The show was produced Thomas Milazzo and Ross Mollison of Mollison Productions.
 The original creators, Morley and Friend, starred in the production, which featured an opening stand-up comedy act by Wendy Vousden.
 The production ran successfully for over a year, closing on 3 November 2002.
+After opening at the John Houseman Theatre Morley and Friend went on the Howard Stern Show for 16 minutes, and performed the hambuger, the snail, the Eiffel Tower, the Loch Ness Monster, the wind surfer and ended the appearance with the squashed rat.

 In 2003, the duo licensed the show to Foster Entertainment in the U.S. Puppetry of the Penis, presented by David Foster of Foster Entertainment and Simon Morley, returned to New York's 42nd Street on 4 August 2009 at the Bleecker Street Theatre.
 The cast consisted of Rich Binning, Chris Cannon, Christopher Goodwin and Gavin Stewart, with opening acts by Rachel Feinstein, Giulia Rozzi and Amy Schumer.
 The show, originally intending to end on 30 August, extended its Off-Broadway engagement and ran until 4 October 2009.
 Bleecker Street Theatre hosted a subsequent 8 week run of the show from 13 July 2010 to 4 September 2010.